nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/442/rpcsByBuildsNInstalls.md

 14 | WWW WEBTOP | EXTRA

-81 Packages have RPCs ...
+81 Packages have RPCs, while 107 RPCs have no Package.
+Clearly the top Packages (ORDERS, IMAGES and some COTS packages) need to be examined first ...

 \# | Package | \# RPCs | Example RPC
 --- | --- | --- | ---